 Nick Nairn Cook School

-NICK NAIRN COOK SCHOOLWithin the grounds of Lochend, in what was once the estate piggery, lies the acclaimed Nick Nairn Cook School and it’s new summer restaurant, run by our big brother, Nick Nairn.Fun, informal, and fuelled by some of Nick’s favourite wines, the Nick Nairn Cook School offers a brilliant day out, with a
+NICK NAIRN COOK SCHOOLWithin the grounds of Lochend, in what was once the estate piggery, lies the acclaimed Nick Nairn Cook School and it’s new restaurant, run by our big brother, Nick Nairn, and his wife Julia.As a result of the pandemic, cook school classes are all currently postponed.
+Do check on their website for…

 HOLIDAYS AT LOCHEND CHALETS - MORE THINGS TO DO